Rascal585/Single-Player/Commands.md

   - Usage `::announcement [message]`
   - Alias: `::announce` or `::anouncement` or `::anounce`
   - Send an important message to every player on the server.
+- kick
+  - Usage: `::kick [player]`
+  - Kicks the specified player from the server.
+  - You can not kick a staff member of equal or greater rank.
 ------------------------
 Event Commands
 ------------------------